Wednesday, 30 October 2019

 In a glass of warm water, add 4tbsp of powdered milk, stir well.
 Pour it onto a wok passing it through a sieve.

-Switch on the gas stove and keep stirring the milk.
-When the milk comes to a boil, add the sugar or stevia powder.
+Switch on gas stove, keep stirring milk.
+When milk comes to boil, add sugar or stevia powder.
 Keep stirring.

-Continuously stir for 10-12 minutes, add the green cardamom powder now.
+Continuously stir for 10-12 minutes, add green cardamom powder.
 Mix well.

 Stir cook for another 7-8 minutes.
-The cooked cottage cheese would still be moist and not be crumbly.
-Take down on a plate and let it cool.
+The cooked cottage cheese would still be moist, not get crumbly.
+Take down on a plate, let it cool.

-Add the chopped dates and figs and mix well.
-This will moisten the content further.
+Add chopped dates, figs; mix well.
+This will moisten content further.

 Shape as you wish.

-Try to have them fresh, if refrigerating, then not more than 2 days.
+Try to have them fresh, if refrigerating, have within 3-4 days.

 Wednesday, 23 October 2019